lstbl/DENV_cleavage_predictor/README.md

 #DENV Cleavage Predictor

-Neural network (PyTorchd) and SVM (scikit-learn) models to classify 8-mer peptide windows as cleaved or uncleaved by dengue virus protease.
+Neural network (PyTorch) and SVM (scikit-learn) models to classify 8-mer peptide windows as cleaved or uncleaved by dengue virus protease.
 The repo includes pre-trained models so you can reproduce the paper figures/tables out-of-the-box.
 You can also re-train from scratch by toggling a the "DoNewRuns" flag in the notebook.

 What’s inside
 -DengueProtease.ipynb — end-to-end workflow (load data → encode 8-mers → train/evaluate NN & SVM → score/rank test sites → plot).
--training_examples.positives_nopct.tsv — labeled cleaved 8-mers.
+-training_examples.positives_nopct.tsv — labeled cleaved 8-mers derived from DENV genomes
--training_examples.negatives_nopct.tsv — labeled uncleaved 8-mers.
+-training_examples.negatives_nopct.tsv — labeled uncleaved 8-mers derived from DENV genomes
--sites_to_test_ER_and_ER_membrane_with_encoding_nopct.tsv — unlabeled candidate 8-mers to score/rank.
+-sites_to_test_ER_and_ER_membrane_with_encoding_nopct.tsv — unlabeled candidate 8-mers to score/rank derived from human ER proteins
 -Pretrained model outputs (examples used by the notebook when DoNewRuns=False):
--nn_results_100iter_1.pkl.gz
--svm_results_100iter_1.pkl.gz
+-nn_results_100iter_{1,2}.pkl.gz
+-svm_results_100iter_{1,2}.pkl.gz
 NOTE: the training examples contain amino acid biological properties that are located in the "AA_properties.txt" file

 File sizes: several data/model files are ~75 MB each (below GitHub’s 100 MB limit; Git LFS not required).

 #Quick start
-##Set up the environment
+##Suggested workflow
+1) install miniconda (e.g. found at https://www.anaconda.com/docs/getting-started/miniconda/install or by using a package manager)
+2) create environment with dependency using provided .yml file:
-(Optional) Create from environment.yml conda env create -f environment.yml conda activate <env-name>
+`conda env create -f environment.yml`

-##Or install key deps
-conda install -y python>=3.10 numpy pandas scikit-learn matplotlib pip install torch --index-url https://download.pytorch.org/whl/cpu
+3) activate environment
+`conda activate <env-name>`

+The jupyter notebook can be run using jupyterlab, ipython notebook, or third party IDE (e.g. VSCode)

-###Open the notebook
+###Open the notebook (using jupyter notebook)
 jupyter notebook DengueProtease.ipynb
 Choose pretrained vs. retrain (toggle "DoNewRuns")
 To use pretrained models (default): In the first cell, ensure `DoNewRuns = False`